Visiting the fascinating country of the Netherlands

 2018

 Both of you know that I like taking a European vacation every summer.
-It is an excellent way to take a break from the working world, experience other cultures, and blow off some steam.
+It is an excellent way to break from the working world, experience other cultures, and blow off steam.
 I find Europe fascinating and never get tired of going there.
-The past few summers we visited well-known countries like Germany, Austria, and France.
+We visited well-known countries like Germany, Austria, and France the past few summers.
 We saw several scenic sites, climbed cathedral spiral staircases, and witnessed world-class art.
-This year it was impossible to get our schedules aligned, so I went to Europe this summer without you.
+It was impossible to get our schedules aligned this year, so I went to Europe this summer without you.
 Instead, Kim (my new girlfriend) and I went to the Netherlands.
 Why there?
 We only had a week for the trip, and the Netherlands is one of Europe’s smallest countries, so it seemed like a good choice.

 The Netherlands was new to me.
-I had driven through it several times en route to Belgium and England but never spent anytime there.
-I was super excited to finally see Amsterdam – one of Europe’s most famous capital cities.
-I have been to many of them, but not Amsterdam.
-I did a fair amount of research before going so that we were prepared as possible.
+I had driven through it several times en route to Belgium and England but never spent time there.
+To be prepared, I did a fair amount of research before going.
 I watched several YouTube travel videos from various travel experts.
 The one found below is both entertaining and educational.
-I also read Rick Steve’s book about Amsterdam and the Netherlands to plan out how we would spend our time.
-We only had a week – which is pretty short for a trip to Europe.
+I also read Rick Steve’s book about Amsterdam and the Netherlands to plan how to spend our time.
+We only had a week – which is pretty short for a European trip.
 I wanted to make sure we made the most of our time there.

-Based on my research we decided to spend a few days in Amsterdam and then head south visiting several of Holland’s best cities to include Haarlem, Leiden, Delft, and Rotterdam.
-For any purists – we stayed in Holland the whole time so I am comfortable using that term.
+Based on my research, we decided to spend a few days in Amsterdam and then head south, visiting several of Holland’s best cities, including Haarlem, Leiden, Delft, and Rotterdam.
+For any purists – we stayed in Holland the whole time, so I am comfortable using that term.
 We did not venture into the other parts of the Netherlands.
 I plan to do that on a future trip.
-Public transportation seemed good, so no need to rent a car.
-Instead, we would use trains to travel from town to town and backpack the whole way.
-No real luggage for the journey.
-We would carry everything we had on our backs. from place to place.
+Public transportation seemed promising, so renting a car was unnecessary.
+Instead, we would use trains to travel from town to town and backpack the whole way—no luggage for the journey.
+We would carry everything we had on our backs from place to place.
 As both you boys know I like to create charts for our trips.
 The slide below details the trip.
-When we were wheels up in America I was confident we were going to have a great vacation.
+When we were wheels up in America, I was confident we would have a great vacation.
 I was not disappointed.

 Holland is a small country.
 The train from Rotterdam to Amsterdam was 45 minutes.